 Letting agents or landlords can submit proposed charges at the end of a tenancy if they believe the tenants are responsible for the costs of damages or unpaid rent.

 - If your landlord or agent wants to submit charges, they'll do so directly through flatfair

 - You'll receive email notification of these, along with any supporting evidence

 - You can accept, counter or dispute the charges

 - If you don't respond within 10 days, flatfair will automatically deem that you have accepted the charges.

-- Once a charge is established (either by your agreement or by adjudication), you ‘ll have five days to complete payment using a card of your choice
+- Once a charge is established (either by your agreement or by adjudication), you‘ll have five days to complete payment using your choice of either bank transfer or card

 - Once the charges are resolved, the plan is closed.